 - Typical customer demand.

-Some inventory tracking software, like WISK, can track every single item that reaches its par and automatically reorder for you by forecasting demand based on your sales.
+Tracking inventory and orders is a tough job for any restaurant, but some inventory tracking software, like WISK, can make it much easier.
+Wisk can track every single item that reaches its par and automatically reorder for you by demand forecasting based on your sales.
 When using a par in combination with such a system, you can nearly eliminate stock-outs on your key ingredients.

 5. Assign a quality control employee.

-In addition to inventory managers, you should also train one or two employees to check orders when they arrive.
+In addition to inventory managers, you should also train one or two employees to check orders and track inventory when they arrive.
 They can ascertain whether the items are of good quality and the correct quantity.

 These employees will make sure that the inventory you're taking in is in good shape so you know for sure that any damage or loss that occurs to it happened in your restaurant.
 They can also update product listings in your inventory management system and even add product images so your inventory takers can take inventory efficiently.